filestack/filestack-js/README.md

       - `picasa`
       - `onedrive`
       - `clouddrive`
+      - `customsource` - Configure this in your Filestack Dev Portal.
     - .accept <code>string</code> | <code>Array.&lt;string&gt;</code> - Restrict file types that are allowed to be picked.
 Formats accepted:
       - `.pdf` <- any file extension
       - `image/jpeg` <- any mime type commonly known by browsers